thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/white-labeling.md

  - Logo height - you can resize the logo;
  - White labeling allows you to customize the color theme by adjusting the primary and accent palettes to match your desired UI design.

-    - Primary palette - you can customize the background col or and font color by choosing one of the suggested UI design options or customizing an existing one;
+    - Primary palette - you can customize the background color and font color by choosing one of the suggested UI design options or customizing an existing one;

     ![image](/images/user-guide/white-labeling/primary-palette.png)